 Visitors to Burton Mill will see heritage milling in action!
-We will be milling stoneground wholemeal and white bread flour and the 1880s Roller Mill will be crushing oats and the restored Hydraulic Ram will be pumping water.
+We will be milling stoneground wholemeal and white bread flour throughout the day.
+Our 1880s Roller Mill will be crushing oats and the restored Hydraulic Ram will be pumping water.
 We have a small exhibition on the history of Burton Mill and the restoration of the milling machinery.
 Admission is free and all are welcome!

 The ‘Bald Explorer’ (Richard Vobes) visited Burton Mill and produced a short video of the mill in action.